Bradfield/algos/book/recursion/dynamic-programming.md

 is `0`, we are dealing with a straight line, so the number of paths is simply `1`.

-Putting our base case and general case together, we obtain a straightforward recursive solution:
+Putting our base case and general case together, we obtain a succinct recursive
+solution:

 <!-- litpy recursion/lattice_traversal_recursive.py -->